nsarpangala/truss_network_spectral_node/README.md

 ## Contact

-For any questions or issues, please open an issue on GitHub or contact the repository owner Niranjan Sarpangala <niras at sas dot upennn dot  edu> or Eleni Katiifori <katifori at sas dot upenn dot edu>
+For any questions or issues, please open an issue on GitHub or contact Niranjan Sarpangala <niras at sas dot upennn dot  edu> or Eleni Katiifori <katifori at sas dot upenn dot edu>

 ## Contributors
 Niranjan Sarpangala, Sean Fancher, Prashant Purohit, Eleni Katifori